jdittrich/userNeedResearchBook/text/dataAnalysis.md

 > Here is a part of an analysis.
 >
-> - *Overarching theme*: using existing work for inspiration
+> - *Overarching theme*: Using existing work for inspiration
->     - *sub-theme*: review previous projects
+>     - *Sub-theme*: Review previous projects
->         - *Data:* “ have a look at an old project to see how I solved this problem…”
+>         - *Data:* “Have a look at an old project to see how I solved this problem…”
 >         - *Data:*  Participant searches for…
 >         - …
->     - *sub-theme*: use other’s work  for inspiration
+>     - *Sub-theme*: Use other’s work  for inspiration
 >         - *Data:* “I look on google images how other calendars look like”
 >         - *Data:* Browses through the book to see examples of existing designs
 >         - …